 The nations of what today is misleadingly known as the European Union follow a concept ratified by a then-far-smaller number of European members – twelve versus 28 states today – of what had been the European Economic Community (EEC).
 A European version of giganto-mania appeared during the EEC Commission presidency of French globalist politician Jacques Delors when he unveiled what was called the Single European Act in February 1986.

 Delors overturned the principle established by France’s Charles de Gaulle, the principle which de Gaulle referred to as “Europe of the Fatherlands.”
-De Gaulle’s concept of the European Economic Community–then six nations including France, Germany, Italy and the Benelux three–was one in which there would be periodical meetings of the premiers of the six Common Market nations.
-There, with elected heads of states, policies would be formulated and decisions made.
+De Gaulle’s concept of the European Economic Community–then six nations including France, Germany, Italy, and the Benelux three–was one in which there would be periodical meetings of the premiers of the six Common Market nations.
+There, with elected heads of state, policies would be formulated and decisions made.

 An assembly elected from members of national parliaments would review the actions of the ministers.
 De Gaulle viewed the Brussels EEC bureaucracy as a purely technical administrative body, subordinate to national governments.
 Cooperation should be based on the “reality” of state sovereignty.
-Supranational acquisition of power over individual nations of the EEC was anathema for de Gaulle, rightly so.
+Supranational acquisition of power over individual nations of the EEC was anathema for de Gaulle, and rightly so.
 As with individuals so with nations—autonomy is basic and borders do matter.

-Delors’ Single Act proposed to overturn that Europe of the Fatherlands through radical reforms to the EEC aimed at the destructive idea that the diverse nations, with diverse histories, cultures and diverse languages, could dissolve borders and become a kind of ersatz United States of Europe, run top down by unelected bureaucrats in Brussels.
-It in essence is a Mussolini-style corporativist or fascist vision of a non-democratic, non-responsible European bureaucracy controlling populations arbitrarily, answerable only to corporate influence, pressure, corruption.
+Delors’ Single Act proposed to overturn that Europe of the Fatherlands through radical reforms to the EEC aimed at the destructive idea that the diverse nations, with diverse histories, cultures, and diverse languages, could dissolve borders and become a kind of ersatz United States of Europe, run top down by unelected bureaucrats in Brussels.
+It in essence is a Mussolini-style corporativist or fascist vision of a non-democratic, non-responsible European bureaucracy controlling populations arbitrarily, answerable only to corporate influence, pressure, and corruption.

-It was an agenda developed by the largest multinationals of Europe, whose lobby organization was the European Roundtable of Industrialists (ERT), the influential lobby group of Europe’s major multinationals (by personal invitation only) such as Swiss-based Nestle, Royal Dutch Shell, BP, Vodafone, BASF, Deutsche Telekom, ThyssenKrupp, Siemens and other giant European multinationals.
-The ERT, not surprisingly, is the major lobby in Brussels pushing adoption of the TIPP trade deal with Washington.
+It was an agenda developed by the largest multinationals of Europe, whose lobby organization was the European Roundtable of Industrialists (ERT), the influential lobby group of Europe’s major multinationals (by personal invitation only) such as Swiss-based Nestle, Royal Dutch Shell, BP, Vodafone, BASF, Deutsche Telekom, ThyssenKrupp, Siemens, and other giant European multinationals.
+The ERT, not surprisingly, is the major lobby in Brussels pushing the adoption of the TIPP trade deal with Washington.

 The ERT was a major driver for the 1986 Delors Single Act proposals that led to the Frankenstein Monster called the European Union.
-The idea of the EU is creation of a top-down central unelected political authority that would decide the future of Europe without democratic checks and balances, at heart a truly feudal notion.
+The idea of the EU is the creation of a top-down central unelected political authority that would decide the future of Europe without democratic checks and balances, at heart a truly feudal notion.

 The project to create a monetary union was unveiled at a 1992 EEC conference in Maastricht, Holland following the unification of Germany.
 France and Italy, backed by Margaret Thatcher’s Britain, forced it through over German misgivings in order to “contain the power of a unified Germany.”
 British Tory press railed against Germany as an emerging “Fourth Reich,” conquering Europe economically, not militarily.
 Ironically, this is what has very much de facto emerged from the structures of the Euro today.
 Because of the Euro, Germany economically dominates the entire 19 Eurozone countries.